Sol Wachtler

-Solomon "Sol" Wachtler (born April 29, 1930) is an American lawyer and Republican politician from New York.
-He was Chief Judge of the New York Court of Appeals from 1985 to 1992.
-Wachtler's most famous quote, made shortly after his appointment as Chief Judge, was that district attorneys could get grand juries to "indict a ham sandwich".
+Solomon "Sol" Wachtler (born April 29, 1930) is an American former jurist, Republican politician, attorney, and author from the state of New York.
+He served as Chief Judge of the New York Court of Appeals from 1985 to 1992.
+Wachtler's most famous quote, made shortly after his appointment as Chief Judge, is that district attorneys could get grand juries to "indict a ham sandwich".

+A graduate of Washington and Lee University, Wachtler served as a councilman and then a town supervisor of the Town of North Hempstead, New York.
+In 1968, he was appointed as a state trial court judge.
+Four years later, Wachtler was elected to the New York Court of Appeals, where he served for nearly 20 years and authored nearly 400 opinions.
+Gov. Mario Cuomo appointed him to the position of chief judge of the Court of Appeals in 1985.

-He achieved national notoriety when he was charged with, and then convicted of, acts stemming from threats he made against a former lover, Joy Silverman, and her daughter.
-Upon conviction, Wachtler served thirteen months in prison and a half-way house.
-After his release, Wachtler became an author and critic, as well as an advocate for the mentally ill.
+In 1992, Wachtler was charged with various crimes stemming from threats he made against a former lover, Joy Silverman, and her daughter.
+After resigning his judgeship, Wachtler pleaded guilty to the charges and served thirteen months in prison and a halfway house.
+Following his release, Wachtler became an author and critic, as well as an advocate for the mentally ill.

 Early life and education

-Wachtler was born in Brooklyn, New York but was mostly raised in the South due to the fact that his father, Phillip, was a traveling salesman.
-His mother, Faye, was an immigrant from Russia.
+Wachtler was born in the Brooklyn borough of New York City on April 29, 1930.
+He was mostly raised in the South because his father, Phillip, was a traveling salesman.
+His mother, Fay, was an immigrant from Russia.
 Wachtler is Jewish.

 Wachtler graduated with both a B.A. and an LL.B. from Washington and Lee University.
-He served in the United States Army before moving to Great Neck, Long Island, near his wife's family, where he worked as an attorney.
+He served in the United States Army before moving to Great Neck on Long Island, near his wife's family, where he worked as an attorney.

 Career

-He began his political career in 1963, when he was first elected to be a councilman, then Town Supervisor of the Town of North Hempstead, New York.
-In 1968 after a failed bid for Nassau County executive Republican Governor Nelson Rockefeller appointed him to the New York State Supreme Court.
+Wachtler began his political career in 1963, when he was first elected to be a councilman and then a town supervisor of the Town of North Hempstead, New York.
+In 1968, after a failed bid for Nassau County executive, he was appointed to the New York Supreme Court by Republican Governor Nelson Rockefeller.
 In 1972, he was elected to the New York Court of Appeals where he served for nearly 20 years and authored close to 400 opinions.
 In January 1985, Democratic Governor Mario Cuomo appointed him Chief Judge of the Court of Appeals.